 PTSD in Car Accident Victims

 Post-traumatic stress disorder is a mental health condition that affects physical behavior and mood.
 PTSD can be short-term, lasting a few months.
 It can also be a long-term, chronic mental health condition that lasts for several years.
+Individuals who experience or exhibit these signs might have PTSD:- Extreme anxiety about driving or riding in a car (or refusing to)

 - Generalized anxiety